 CO-FOUNDER & CEO

 Ethan is an inquisitive and innovative marine scientist, maker and conservation technologist.
 While attending Northeastern University, Ethan worked for Woods Hole Oceanographic Institution (WHOI) and the Field Robotics Laboratory where he gained experience in underwater sensor development for marshes, coral reefs and harmful algal blooms, AUV and ROV development, and improved methods for quantifying marine microplastic pollution.
-Ethan brings a multi-faceted set of engineering skills to lead our research and development team, including mechanical design and prototyping, electronic systems development and software development.
+Ethan brings a unique set of leadership skills to further develop ODI's technologies and establish partnerships with global stakeholders, scientists, governments and the public, while bringing ODI's innovations to production and advancing the company's scientific capabilities.
 Ethan loves to be on, in, or underwater and has spent six months of his life at sea participating in coastal and offshore research expeditions and logged 200 dives from New England to Panama to the Pacific Northwest.

 DR. ANNA POSACKA